 When we travel, our garbage disposal might not run for several days to a few weeks at a time.
 Disposals with iron inside are prone to seizing up when not run for a period.
 When you turn the switch on and all you hear is a low hum, you know that your disposal has bound up.
 Quickly turn it off, lest you burn out the stalled motor.
 We just saw this in our Whirlpool disposal, and managed to get it running again.
-So here’s a short example of how to free up a stuck garbage disposal that worked well for us.
+So here’s a short example of How to Free Up a Stalled Garbage Disposal that worked well for us.

 Freeing it up however, is a pretty simple process, using common household tools.
 The idea is, with the disposal turned off, and a trickle of water running in the same sink as the disposal, to insert something into the throat of the disposal that’s long enough to reach the rough bottom of it, yet protrude out far enough from it that you can bang it a couple times with a hammer, wrench, or other hard object.
 We used a long, stainless steel wrench, as shown below.

-How to Free Up a Stuck Garbage Disposal
+How to Free Up a Stalled Garbage Disposal: Step by Step

 1. Choose a Solid, Rough Tool to Tap and Pry With